Leaflet/Leaflet.markercluster/README.md

 * **spiderfyOnMaxZoom**: When you click a cluster at the bottom zoom level we spiderfy it so you can see all of its markers.

 Other options
 * **animateAddingMarkers**: If set to true then adding individual markers to the MarkerClusterGroup after it has been added to the map will add the marker and animate it in to the cluster.
-Defaults to false as this gives better performance when bulk adding markers.
+Defaults to false as this gives better performance when bulk adding markers. addLayers does not support this, only addLayer with individual Markers.
 * **disableClusteringAtZoom**: If set, at this zoom level and below markers will not be clustered.
 This defaults to disabled.
 [See Example](http://leaflet.github.com/Leaflet.markercluster/example/marker-clustering-realworld-maxzoom.388.html)
 * **maxClusterRadius**: The maximum radius that a cluster will cover from the central marker (in pixels).
 Default 80.
 Decreasing will make more smaller clusters.
 * **polygonOptions**: Options to pass when creating the L.Polygon to show the bounds of a cluster